singnet/dev-portal/docs/ai-developers/etcdsetup.md

 ca.csr
 ca.pem
 ```
-**Note:** Please keep ca-key.pem file in safe.
+**Note:** Keep ca-key.pem file safely.
 This key allows to create any kind of certificates within your CA.

 ### Generate server certificate
 ```bash
 cfssl print-defaults csr > server.json
 ```
-Most important values for server certificate are Common Name (CN) and hosts.
+**Important**: Values for server certificate are Common Name (CN) and hosts.
 We have to substitute them, with public ips.
 For example:
 ```json
 {
     "CN": "etcd-cluster",